syunkova/tdl-notebook/README.md

 ### 2. Create _scores.csv file

-CSV sheet with relative file paths, that is starting from the parent data folder.

 It needs a column `relative_path` with relative paths in your Google Drive folder.
 By default the `data-prep/create-clips.py` script will create that as:

 ```